Ruslan Leviev: Early years

-Ruslan Leonidovich Leviev was born on August 22, 1986 in the Bikin military camp in Khabarovsk Krai, in the Russian Far East.
+Ruslan Leonidovich Leviev was born on August 22, 1986, in the Bikin military camp in Khabarovsk Krai, in the Russian Far East.
 His father left the family when Leviev was two.
 When he was eight years old, his mother died, and Leviev and his sister were adopted by their mother's distant relatives, who took them to Surgut, the largest city of the Khanty-Mansi Autonomous Okrug in Western Siberia.

 After completing high school, Leviev studied law at the Surgut State University, specializing in criminal law.
 During his studies, he did an internship at an investigation unit of the local police, assisting detectives in criminal investigations.
 From an early age, he was also interested in computer programming, and in 2009, having become disillusioned with the realities of the Russian legal system, he quit the university and moved to Moscow, where he began working as a computer programmer.

 Political activity

 In 2011, after reading opposition blogs, Leviev became interested in Russian politics and began participating in opposition demonstrations.
-On December 5, 2011, he answered the call of an opposition blogger and activist Aleksey Navalny and took part in an opposition rally on Chistoprudny Boulevard.
+On December 5, 2011, he answered the call of an opposition blogger and activist Alexei Navalny and took part in an opposition rally on Chistoprudny Boulevard.
 At the rally he was detained by the police and after two days of detention was fined by the court for allegedly shouting “Burn everyone”.
 After that, he began attending all opposition protests, including rallies on Sakharov Avenue and Bolotnaya Square.

 In January 2012, he answered a call by Navalny, who was looking for computer programmers to complete work on a website designed for monitoring presidential election.
 Leviev “quickly completed the website” and began working for Navalny on a permanent basis; for the first six months he worked directly in the office of the Anti-Corruption Foundation.

 In 2012, during the “Occupy Abay” campaign, he worked at the headquarters of Maxim Katz, arranging lawyers, monitoring detention centres and conditions of detainees, as well as presence of minors among the detainees.

 During the 2013 Moscow mayoral election, Leviev prepared analytical reports for Navalny's headquarters and made live broadcasts, including all of Navalny's official press releases on election day, which, among other things, were shown on TV Rain.
 Later, he founded a company Newcaster TV, which specialised in online broadcasts of various political actions, in particular, Euromaidan protests in Ukraine and trials of Pussy Riot and protesters on Bolotnaya Square, as well as filming various presentations and business conferences.

 During Euromaidan, Leviev monitored air traffic at Kyiv airports and was the first to notice that the day after Sniper shooting of protesters on February 20, 2014, there was a spike in the number of business jets taking off from Boryspil Airport.